eric2788/comp380f-project/README.txt

-3. the list of additional features implementedand any necessary details for running them successfully additional features:  Batchuploading of photos Drag-and-Drop of files for uploading photos Storing photos to the Apache Derbydatabase Addingand showingfavorite menu items for a registered user????
+3. the list of additional features implementedand any necessary details for running them successfully additional features:  Batchuploading of photos Drag-and-Drop of files for uploading photos Storing photos to the Apache Derbydatabase and the input progress occur error Addingand showingfavorite menu items for a registered user????